azulverdosa/animonocles_product_page/README.md

 ---

-This project was based on [this](https://www.freecodecamp.org/learn/2022/responsive-web-design/) tutorial from [FreeCodeCamp](https://www.freecodecamp.org)
+This project was taken from [this](https://www.freecodecamp.org/learn/2022/responsive-web-design/) course from [FreeCodeCamp](https://www.freecodecamp.org)

 ##Contact